fuma-nama/discord-bot-dashboard-backend-ts/README.md

 - Redirect to client side with token provided (`http://localhost:3000/callback#token=xxx`)
 - Read the token and use it in future api requests on Client side (Pass it via Authorization header)
+- To get the refresh token, we use jwt token instead of the access token from discord

 ## Notice